2 Degree Plans – Mathematical Structures

 Specialization

-Applications of linear algebra. combinatorics and graph theory, application of probabilistic method in combinatorics and graph theory, analytic and combinatorial number theory, combinatorial and computational geometry, structural and algorithmic graph theory.
+Applications of linear algebra and application of probabilistic method in combinatorics and graph theory.
+Analytic and combinatorial number theory.
+Combinatorial and

 2.4 Recommended Course of Study